gmihaiescu/docker/README.md

 # seqware-docker
 This collects the various docker distributions used by the SeqWare and Pancancer projects.
-Prerequisite containers can be resolved from Docker Hub which also runs continuous integration.
+Prerequisite containers can be resolved from Docker Hub which also runs continuous integration (except for seqware\_full which does not work in the docker hub environment).

 Install Docker based on the instructions at https://docs.docker.com/installation/ubuntulinux/ When using Ubuntu, we recommend 14.04.
 Please also follow the section on giving non-root access to your preferred user.